 “Stay here,” I told Tyler.
 “I’ll be right back.”
 I winked at him and ran to Mom’s chair.

 Shirley looked stricken.
-She was a tattler, but never acknowledged it and always managed to avoid being mentioned directly if an issue came up as to where the information came from.
+She was a tattler, but never acknowledged it and always managed to avoid being mentioned if an issue came up where the information came from.
 I glared at her.

 “It’s not her fault, you know,” Mom said.

 “Well, I know it’s not her fault,” I said.
-“But that doesn’t mean I can’t blame her.”
+“But I can still blame her.”

 “Just leave her out of this,” Mom said.
 “You were going to take her and Tyler outside barefoot?”